 She is passionate about immigration law and the significant role it plays in helping our diverse mountain community.
 When not in the office, you can find her skiing, rafting, or traveling.

 Monica is originally from Guadalajara, Jalisco, Mexico.
 She migrated with her family when she was 3 months old and has lived in Colorado Springs since.
 Monica has DACA and currently studies political science in hopes to one day become an attorney.
 She is an organizer in her local community, and has worked on a State and National levels with organizations like CIRC and United We Dream.
 In the past Monica has worked as a paralegal for Juntos2College, a non profit that empowers counselors and educators by equipping them with tools and knowledge needed to advance their vision—to provide upward mobility for undocumented students.
 She also collaborated with the new immigration Legal Defense Fund, which provides grants for legal representation of detained immigrants in Colorado.
 Monica is a strong advocate for social justice and is actively serving the community to strive for equity regardless of immigration status.

 Lauren Airey was born and raised in Summit County, Colorado.
-After graduating from Summit High School, she began attending the University of Colorado at Boulder.
-She is in the process of completing a Bachelor's degree in International Affairs with a minor in Spanish.
+Lauren is a Summit High School and University of Colorado Graduate.
+She has her BA in International Affairs.

-Lauren has been working for Elevation Law for the last 5 years during her summer breaks.
+Lauren has been working for Elevation Law since 2016.
 She has also been involved in the community through work with the Summit County Democrats and Mountain Dreamers.
 Lauren's passion for equality continues to bring her back to Elevation Law where she truly feels at home.